GeneMarks/blog.genemarks.net/README.md

 A simple responsive blog made using 11ty and Tailwind CSS.

-The current design is heavily inspired by Windows 95, though every once in a while I'll get an urge to change it.
-In which case I'll use a new branch.

 ## Development
 1. Clone the repo.
 2. Navigate to local repo folder and execute `npm install`.